gem-pasteur/macsyfinder/doc/input.rst

 The Config object provides some default values and performs some validations of the values, for instance:

-In TXSScan, five sections are defined:
+In MacSyFinder, five sections are defined:

  .. _config-base-label: